ajameshamilton/romannumeralskata/README.md

 # romannumeralskata
-A kata for Pillar Technologies- Conversion of Arabic to Roman numerals and vice versa.
+A kata for Pillar Technology- Conversion of Arabic to Roman numerals and vice versa.
+Soon will be updated with Chinese numeral conversion.